cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 For the test runner to start you are required to agree to the EULA.
 Set "AGREE_EULA" to "yes" in the **docker-compose.yml** file, which can be found in the **dpctf-deploy** folder.

-For PDF Instructions on agreeing to the EULA see https://urldefense.proofpoint.com/v2/url?u=https-3A__cdn.cta.tech_cta_media_media_resources_standards_pdfs_agree-2Dto-2Dthe-2Deula.pdf&d=DwMFAg&c=euGZstcaTDllvimEN8b7jXrwqOf-v5A_CdpgnVfiiMM&r=vZsx0OyHlytMout9k-eCCcoTdDUNge2znk4bpXdFyRo&m=--K-99_tldxF2Hy8HaeJNJ1S4ZExKkokkZHX3tolqK2_aHo9W3N66DOG2vZydvAe&s=k-UchTXlB3zUY2ypSzFHpDYywa8ihuSjmXjEpuvWyNY&e=
+For Instructions on agreeing to the EULA see https://urldefense.proofpoint.com/v2/url?u=https-3A__cdn.cta.tech_cta_media_media_resources_standards_pdfs_agree-2Dto-2Dthe-2Deula.pdf&d=DwMFAg&c=euGZstcaTDllvimEN8b7jXrwqOf-v5A_CdpgnVfiiMM&r=vZsx0OyHlytMout9k-eCCcoTdDUNge2znk4bpXdFyRo&m=--K-99_tldxF2Hy8HaeJNJ1S4ZExKkokkZHX3tolqK2_aHo9W3N66DOG2vZydvAe&s=k-UchTXlB3zUY2ypSzFHpDYywa8ihuSjmXjEpuvWyNY&e=

 **1.3.
-Update or rebuild the Test Runner see: Update Test Runner** at https://github.com/cta-wave/dpctf-deploy/blob/master/README.md#update-test-runner
+To update or rebuild the Test Runner (e.g. different version or in case of problems) see: Update Test Runner** at https://github.com/cta-wave/dpctf-deploy/blob/master/README.md#update-test-runner

 ## 2. Import Content